stirante/lol-client-java-api/README.md

 </dependency>
 ```

-### Snapshots
+#### Snapshots

-Snapshots of all the latest changes are available in my private nexus repository.
+Snapshots of all the latest changes are available in my personal nexus repository.

 ```xml